jbeckford-data/jbeckford-data.github.io/index.md

 <img src="images/52183258.png?raw=true"/>
 <p> Analyzing multi-leg options strategies is a serious passion of mine.
 While every broker offers a similar analysis, I wanted to build one myself.

-_Note: Check the "included" checkbox to add any leg to the graph profile._
+<i>Note: Check the "included" checkbox to add any leg to the graph profile.</i>
 </p>